ChrisHansenTech/PlexSubSync/README.md

 ## Example Workflow

 1. Use a Home Assistant script to send a REST command with the media ID and the entity playing the media.
-2. Triggers a webhook to `PlexSubSync`.
+2. Triggers a webhook to `SubSyncForPlex`.
-3. `PlexSubSync` locates the media file and matches the appropriate subtitle file (e.g., based on language or filename) before calling `subsync` to synchronize timing.
+3. `SubSyncForPlex` locates the media file and matches the appropriate subtitle file (e.g., based on language or filename) before calling `subsync` to synchronize timing.
 4. Sends a status update to Home Assistant when the process is complete.
 5. Home Assistant sends a push notification to your phone or restarts the media player to reload the updated subtitles.